-If you’ve ever seen a Baltimore Oriole, you have witnessed some of natures most profound beauty.
-With their vibrant orange and black colors, and their distinctive sound, they are almost impossible to mistake.
+If you’ve ever seen Baltimore Orioles, you have witnessed some of nature’s most profound beauty.
+With their vibrant orange and black colors and their distinctive sound, they are almost impossible to mistake.
 Once they begin showing up in your yard, they may very well become one of your favorite birds.

 Orioles build their nests in the outermost branches of tall shade trees.
 The nest is made of plant fibers and animal hair and is lined with fine grasses.
 The pouch-like nest hangs from the end of a branch high up in the tree and resembles a little purse.
 Orioles have 1 brood per year, laying 4-5 bluish eggs with brown markings.
 The female is in charge of incubating the eggs, which hatch after about 12-14 days.
 Both parents feed the babies and the fledglings leave the nest after 12-14 days.
 Baltimore Orioles will return to the same area year after year and will even bring their young to backyard feeders.